John Perona

 Role: Scientist

-John Perona is an accomplished research scientist, climate policy specialist, and advocate for a healthy environment.
-He received scientific training in protein X-ray crystallography at Yale and in quantitative enzymology at the University of California, San Francisco.
-Subsequently, Dr. Perona served as Professor on the Chemistry faculties at the University of California, Santa Barbara (1994-2011) and Portland State University (2011-2024).
-He is author of over 100 peer-reviewed publications in environmental biochemistry and related fields, and has served on editorial boards and scientific review panels at the National Institutes of Health (NIH) and National Aeronautics and Space Administration (NASA).
+John Perona is emeritus Professor of Environmental Biochemistry and Law at Portland State University, and previously served as Full Professor of Biochemistry at the University of California, Santa Barbara.
+He is author of over 100 peer-reviewed publications in environmental biochemistry and related fields, and has served on numerous editorial boards and scientific review panels at the National Institutes of Health (NIH) and National Aeronautics and Space Administration (NASA).